i-am-b-soto/The-Engirls-WebComic/README.md

 - AWS S3 (for static/media files)

 ##### List of upcoming features/pending bugs:
-- Youtube Video embedding
-- Youtube like button
+- Blog Posts to have cool hover effect
+- Custom Emails for admin
+- Default email entered on subscription form based on user's logged in email
-- Landing page
+- Cool landing page title effects